henico-de/.github/PULL_REQUEST_TEMPLATE.md

-👋 Hello there and welcome to Jolution 👍
+👋 Hello there and welcome to Henico 👍

 **Please be sure to read he [Code of Conduct](https://github.com/jolution/.github/blob/main/CODE_OF_CONDUCT.md) before opening a pull request.**
 **Filling out the template is required.**